-Micro-level NAEP data in raw format (i.e. respondent-level data, including weights) are available on CD-ROM for the purpose of secondary analysis only after your organization applies for and receives a restricted-use data license from NCES.
+Micro-level NAEP data in raw format (i.e. respondent-level data, including weights) are available on CD-ROM for the purpose of secondary analysis and education research only after your organization applies for and receives a restricted-use data license from NCES.
 The license is intended to protect the confidentiality of individual students and schools.
 These restricted-use data are available beginning with the 1990 assessment, and include respondent-level data and weights.
 Files listing the variables available for each year may be downloaded in Excel and text (CSV) format without a license.

 For each of the restricted-use datasets in the table below, there is a Microsoft Excel workbook (only available prior to 2012) and a set of files with comma-separated values (CSV) listing the subject, NAEP ID, variable label, and grade (or age, if long-term trend).
 The Excel files and CSV files can be downloaded to facilitate locating the variables of interest.

 Please note that variable labels in the datasets below match those in the codebook accompanying the restricted-use datasets for which licensed organizations can apply.
 The variable names won't always agree with those in the NAEP Data Explorer (NDE), because the NDE is intended for a more general audience; however, the NAEP IDs for the variables are the same as in the NDE.
 NAEP IDs are usually 6-digits preceded by a letter, or else a name given to a derived variable, such as SLUNCH3 or PARED.
 For a quick analysis involving particular variables, search for the NAEP IDs in the NDE.